Teyras/MT/text/chapters/233_scheduling_processing_time_estimation.md

 - Determine whether the error will be positive or negative using random sampling based on the values from our dataset.
 - Generate a random integer `i` between 0 and 99.
-- Take a percentile table (there are separate rows for positive and negative errors, as shown in Table \ref{estimation-error-percentiles}) of the prediction errors in our dataset and select a pair of percentiles between which `i` fits.
+- Take a table of selected percentiles of the prediction errors in our dataset (Table \ref{estimation-error-percentiles}) and select a pair of percentiles between which `i` fits (there are separate rows for positive and negative errors).
+The way $i$ is selected guarantees that the probability that a span between two percentiles is chosen corresponds to its size.
 - Generate a random number from a uniform distribution between the values of the two percentiles.